gschmutz/bigdata-spark-workshop/03-spark-getting-started/README.md

 # Getting Started using Spark RDD and DataFrames

-For this workshop you have to start a platform.

-## Introduction

 In this workshop we will work with [Apache Spark](https://spark.apache.org/) and implement some basic operations using the Spark DataFrame API for Python.

 We assume that the **Data platform** described [here](../01-environment) is running and accessible.